Esri/pushlet/client/README.md

 Common causes of this error are

 * invalid characters in the device token (it should only contain a-z 0-9, no spaces or other punctuation)
-* the device token belongs to a different application genereated with a different certificate
+* the device token belongs to a different application (sent using the wrong certificate)

 ### Other Errors